cmstead/jsLearnerForms/docs-source/forms-source/form1-doc/looping.md

 </details>

-#### returns an empty array when all vectors are too long -- tests one vector
+#### It returns an empty array when all vectors are too long -- tests one vector

 Modify the `getVectorsShorterThan` function so that it will return an empty array if the first vector has a magnitude longer then `length`.